grepwood/FreeRadical/README.md

 FreeRadical
 ===========

-Free software re-implementation of Fallout 2
+FreeRadical is a free software game engine hoping to accurately immitate that of Fallout 2.